A Message to Patients

 Please help us protect all patients and staff by following these guidelines when you visit our offices:

 - Please honor our NO visitor policy.
 Visitors will be permitted for extreme exceptions only and must be pre-approved before arriving, with the exception for ob patients, who are allowed to bring one visitor.
+Babies less than six months old are allowed in a carrier.

 - All patients and approved visitors will be screened for signs and symptoms of COVID-19.
 We appreciate your patience as this may create delays in entering our offices.